-Check Matava Resort out!
+Check Matava Resort out:

 6. Kokomo Private Island

 Your sole five-star luxury resort in the Kadavu Group is Kokomo Private Island.
 After arriving by helicopter or seaplane, you’ll stay in one of 21 Beachfront Villas or five Luxury Residences, each with its own pool, manicured garden and beach access.
 All types of travellers are catered for here, with wedding planning services, wellness retreats and kids’/teens’ clubs.
-The resort boasts three restaurants – one surrounding the resort’s pool, a tennis court, a basketball court, gym and day spa.
+The resort boasts three restaurants – one surrounding the resort’s pool, a tennis court, a basketball court, a gym and a day spa.
 See more like this in 7 Best Accommodation on Kadavu for Foodies.

-Check Kokomo Private Island out!
+Check Kokomo Private Island out: